Sage-Bionetworks/portalsDocs/articles/getting_started.md

 {% endtabs %}
 <br>

 By default, your newly created `Project` is private; you are the only person who can access it and any content you include in it.
-Later on we will share your created project with other users.
+Later on we will share your created `Project` with other users.

 As you create content in Synapse the items are associated with unique accession ids.
 That are used to uniquely reference your content.
-For example your newly created project will have a Synapse Id with the format syn1234.
+For example your newly created `Project` will have a Synapse Id with the format syn1234.

 **Synapse Ids are used to uniquely identify `Files`, `Folders`, `Projects` and `Tables` in Synapse**